tsihang-zz/dlm-redis/README.md

 # dlm-redis
-Redis based Distributed Lock Manager
+Distributed Lock Manager(DLM) based upon Redis.
+This infrastruction works so well in production phase.

-# use hiredis for redis access
+# hiredis is used for redis access
 https://github.com/redis/hiredis.git

+# DLM is also depended on applsdk
+applsdk is a library that supplys basic data structure.
+You can clone it from https://github.com/tsihang/appl.git